wederer/shared-tslint-rules-example/README.md

 # Sharing tslint rules across multiple projects via an npm package

-This repo is a npm package which can be used to share tslint rules across multiple projects.
+This repo is an npm package which can be used to share tslint rules across multiple projects.
 In microservice architectures built with TypeScript this is necessary to ensure a consistent code style and quality.